DOWNLOAD IOS

 Share on FacebookShare on TwitterShare on Reddit

-A Landscape You Can Taste
+A French Landscape You Can Taste

 French cooking is often described as “refined,” but that word only captures the surface.
 Beneath it lies a way of thinking about food that is deeply agricultural, historically layered, and fiercely local.
 At its heart is terroir in French cooking — the belief that climate, soil, animal breed, and human craft leave an unmistakable imprint on flavour.